terraform-google-modules/terraform-google-network/README.md

 | subnet\_flow\_logs  | Whether the subnet will record and send flow log data to logging | string | `"false"` | no |

 ### Route Inputs

-The routes map contains objects, where each object represents a route.
+The `routes` map `key` is the unique route `name` and the `value` object represents the route input options.
 For the next\_hop\_* inputs, only one is possible to be used in each route.
 Having two next_hop_* inputs will produce an error.
 Each route has the following inputs (please see examples folder for additional references):

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|